Fabianugerah/Fabianugerah.github.io/README.md

 ### 🌡️ Temperature Converter App
 A simple mobile app built with Flutter for converting between Celsius and Fahrenheit — lightweight and beginner-friendly.

-### 🎭 Wayang Potehi – Fictional Short Story
-A narrative project about love, memory, and political turmoil, written as a creative exploration of emotion and resistance.

 ## 🛠️ Tech Stack

 - **Backend**: Laravel, MySQL, JWT, REST API